topher46/euph/README.md

 # euph
-A composition for Geir Davidson for Euphonium
+A composition for Euphonium.
+Notes, files and process.
+Christopher Jette and Geir Davidson